 There are many shopping malls and districts in and around Halifax and across the Halifax Harbour in the smaller city of Dartmouth.

-Dartmouth Crossing is the newest addition to shopping for Nova Scotia’s urban center.
-This new shopping district is located close to the Mic Mac Mall and is connected to the Burnside Park making it convenient for those who want to make the most of their shopping trip.
+Dartmouth Crossing is the newest addition to Nova Scotia's urbanshopping district.
+This new shopping area is located close to the Mic Mac Mall and is connected to the Burnside Business Park making it convenient for those who want to make the most of their shopping trip.
 Stroll along the sidewalks of Dartmouth Crossing to visit a unique mix of boutiques, big box stores and outlets.
-After a day of shopping, relax and enjoyrelax and enjoy a delicious meal before catching a show at the multiplex theatre.
+After a day of shopping, relax and enjoy a meal one of the many restaurants in the park before catching a show at the Cineplex theatre.

-The Mic Mac Mall, located in Dartmouth, is three stories high with 160 shops and services to enjoy.
-With a major department store at each end and all of the best name brand stores in between, you will find everything you need all under one roof.
+The Mic Mac Mall, located in Dartmouth, is a popular shopping destination and with over 160 shops and services and all of the best name brand stores, you will find everything you need all under one roof.

-Bayers Lake shopping district is located just minutes from downtown Halifax and is the largest retail business park in Atlantic Canada with more than 400 businesses including outlets, restaurants, big box stores and an 18 screen theatre.
+Bayers Lake Shopping District is located just minutes from downtown Halifax and is the largest retail business park in Atlantic Canada with more than 400 businesses including outlets, restaurants, big box stores and an 18 screen Cineplex theatre.

 The Halifax Shopping Centre is the largest multi-building shopping centre in Atlantic Canada.
 With more than 200 stores in this convenient shopping complex, you will have access to all of the shops and services you need to enhance your Nova Scotia vacation.

 Shopping Along the South, Yarmouth and Acadian Shores